 As pet owners ourselves, we know that some vacations just aren’t complete without the family pet.
 That’s why Landmark Suites has set aside four rooms and designated them as our pet rooms.
 Each is on the ground floor with quick access to an exterior door to make walking your pet easier.
-There is a $15 supplemental charge per pet.
+There is a $50 non-refundable fee per pet.
 Pets are not allowed in our lounge.

 Because we have a limited number of pet-friendly rooms available, we strongly urge you to call ahead to make your reservation.
 You can call us at (701) 774-8020 to discuss the Landmark’s pet rooms.